Prashasti28/E-Travel/README.md

 # GoClouds
-GoClouds is E-Travel website focused on searching and booking flights/hotels and cars.\
+GoClouds is E-Travel website focused on searching and booking flights/hotels and cars.<br />
-We have used Amadeus for hotels and flights and basic mongodb for cars\
+We have used Amadeus for hotels and flights and basic mongodb for cars

 ## References
 https://youtu.be/ZKwrOXl5TDI\